noahdammann/CS50/README.md

 #### [Traffic](/Week5/traffic) - (Week 5)
   - Trains an AI to identify which traffic sign appears in a photograph
-  - The AI has an accuracy over 95%
+  - The AI has an accuracy of about 95%

 ## Conclusion